 The steps to creating personalized experiences for different audiences

-1. Click on Personalization in the left-side menu of the main application after logging in.
+1. Click on Optimize and choose Personalize in the left-side menu of the main application after logging in.

 3. Click on Create Experience to get started.
 You will be asked to choose the page that you want to personalize and to name this new experience that you are adding to the page.

-We recommend that the name of the experience is relevant to the characteristics of the audience that it will be served to.
+We recommend that you name the experience something relevant to the characteristics of the audience that it will be served to.

 4. Once you click Create, the list of all the experiences for the selected page will come up on the screen and you can start editing and personalizing them.